Synaptic vesicle: Modulation

 Cells thus appear to have at least two mechanisms to follow for membrane recycling.
 Under certain conditions, cells can switch from one mechanism to the other.
 Slow, conventional, full collapse fusion predominates the synaptic membrane when Ca2+ levels are low, and the fast kiss-and-run mechanism is followed when Ca2+ levels are high.

 Ales et al. showed that raised concentrations of extracellular calcium ions shift the preferred mode of recycling and synaptic vesicle release to the kiss-and-run mechanism in a calcium-concentration-dependent manner.
 It has been proposed that during secretion of neurotransmitters at synapses, the mode of exocytosis is modulated by calcium to attain optimal conditions for coupled exocytosis and endocytosis according to synaptic activity.

-Experimental evidence suggests that kiss-and-run is the dominate mode of synaptic release at the beginning of stimulus trains.
+Experimental evidence suggests that kiss-and-run is the dominant mode of synaptic release at the beginning of stimulus trains.
 In this context, kiss-and-run reflects a high vesicle release probability.
 The incidence of kiss-and-run is also increased by rapid firing and stimulation of the neuron, suggesting that the kinetics of this type of release is faster than other forms of vesicle release.